ccb-hms/workbench-python-workshop/episodes/11-writing-functions.md

         # This observation is in the fourth quartile
        return 4
     else:
-        # This observation has bad data
+        # This observation has bad dataS
        return None

 calculate_life_quartile(62.5)